johannchopin/stackoverflow-readme-profile/README.md

 ## 💡 How to use?

-You can generate your SO profile by calling this url with the corresponding [template name](#templates) and you SO user id:
+You can generate your SO profile by calling this url with the corresponding [template name](#templates) and your SO user id:

 ```
 https://stackoverflow-readme-profile.johannchopin.fr/:template/:id